Steveorevo/hestiacp-mailcatch/README.md

 ## Installation
-HestiaCP-MailCatcher requires an Ubuntu based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/steveorevo/hestiacp-pluginable) ***and*** [HesitaCP-NodeApp](https://github.com/steveorevo/hestiacp-nodeapp) to function; please ensure that you have first installed both Pluginable and NodeApp on your Hestia Control Panel before proceeding.
+HCPP-MailCatcher requires an Ubuntu based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/virtuosoft-dev/hestiacp-pluginable) ***and*** [HCPP-NodeApp](https://github.com/virtuosoft-dev/hcpp-nodeapp) to function; please ensure that you have first installed both Pluginable and NodeApp on your Hestia Control Panel before proceeding.
 Switch to a root user and simply clone this project to the /usr/local/hestia/plugins folder.
 It should appear as a subfolder with the name `mailcatcher`, i.e. `/usr/local/hestia/plugins/mailcatcher`.

 First, switch to root user:
 ```